Governors

 Link Governors

-All Governors have a role in monitoring and ensuring that the school is improving and holding the Headteacher to account for the school’s performance.
+All Governors have a role in monitoring and ensuring that the school is improving and holding the Head of School to account for the school’s performance.
 This is done through allocating Governors to areas of the School Development Plan and asking them to take special responsibility for that priority.
-They do this through critical questioning at Board and commitee meetings, visiting the school and talking to pupils and staff about that area and meeting with the leaders who are leading the improvements.
+They do this through critical questioning at Board meetings, visiting the school and talking to pupils and staff about that area and meeting with the leaders who are leading the improvements.

-We also have joint link Governors for Safeguarding and Prevent Duty: Wendy Brogden and Lucy Willis and a link Governor for Special Educational Needs and Disability: Wendy Brogden.
+We also have a link Governor for Safeguarding and Prevent Duty: Carole Fenton and a link Governor for Special Educational Needs and Disability: Stephanie Bentley.

 The Importance of Transparency

 Governors hold to the highest standards in serving in this role.
 This means they declare if they have or could be seen to have a conflict of interest in any decision making.
 For Parent Governors, this means that they are aware of putting the interests of every child and the whole school ahead of any personal interest or passion about their own child’s education.
 It also means that Governors declare specific conflicts of interest on any agenda.
-Mrs Tracey Cansdale declared that she is a trustee of Multi-Academy trusts in her role as a member of the Lichfield Diocesan Board of Education.
 Governors also fill in a yearly declaration of any business interests, alongside staff and other public sector employees.
-There are no other declared conflict of interests.
+There are currently no declared conflict of interests.
 Part of that transparency is also being accountable to the school community for attendance at Governor meetings.
+Governors operate under a Code of Conduct: Governor Code of Conduct